scotch-io/scotch-box/README.md

 vagrant box outdated
 ```

-It will tell you if you are running the latest version or not of the box.
+It will tell you if you are running the latest version or not, of the box.
 If it says you aren't, simply run:

 ```bash
 vagrant box update